pip-services/pip-services-docs/content/en/python/commons/refer/dependency_resolver.md

 > get_one_optional(name: str): Any

 - **name**: str - the dependency name to locate.
-- **returns**: Any - a dependency reference or null of the dependency was not found
+- **returns**: Any - a dependency reference or None of the dependency was not found

 #### get_one_required
 Gets one required dependency by its name.